Dr. Mabuse the Gambler (1922)

 Fritz Lang's "Dr. Mabuse the Gambler"

 The title of the film, Dr. Mabuse der Spieler, makes use of three meanings for the German world 'Spieler.'
 It can mean gambler, puppeteer, or actor.
 Dr. Mabuse enables all three meanings, as he gambles, dresses in disguises, and manipulates people like puppets.
 When speaking with a countess, Mabuse gives reason for his actions.
-He states that he is trying to gain power, and does so by gambling with people's lives.
+He states that he is trying to gain power and does so by gambling with people's lives.
 He manipulates the stock market, hypnotizes people into gambling away their money, and makes various arrangements to disrupt the lives of everyone around him.
 According to Lang scholar Paul Jensen, the character of Mabuse can be seen as a depiction of the inner psyche of the German people, a "symbol to unite all the negative factors in Germany at the time."

 The art decadence presented in the film.

-In the film, Count Todd asks Dr. Mabuse, "What do you think of Expressionism?" to which Mabuse replies that it is people playing around, as they are want to do in the times they are living in.
-This metatexual reference to the film's own unique expressionist style allows for the critique of expressionism and the film itself - saying that expressionism is simply another playful indulgence during a time of darkness and chaos.
+In the film, Count Told asks Dr. Mabuse, "What do you think of Expressionism?" to which Mabuse replies that it is people playing around, as they are want to do in the times they are living in.
+This metatextual reference to the film's own unique expressionist style allows for the critique of expressionism and the film itself - saying that expressionism is simply another playful indulgence during a time of darkness and chaos.
 With this style, Lang incorporates a number of special effects, including animation and superimposition.
 These were necessary for the scenes involving Mabuse's hypnosis effect, as the camera isolates his head in the frame and demonstrates his hypnotic powers on his victims.
 Another impressive feat is the scene in which Wenk chases Mabuse in automobiles through the street at night.
 This scene was a huge hit with German audiences, as they had never seen such execution of nighttime photography.

 Dr. Mabuse's head in a darkly isolated frame to signify that he is executing his mind control.